What are Cyber Social Threats

 The design of online platforms shapes public discourse, yet these systems can contribute to misinformation, polarization, and social harm.
 In this talk, I discuss how to reorient platforms toward positive societal outcomes by rethinking their algorithmic objectives and design principles.
 I introduce a framework for large-scale reranking field experiments without platform collaboration and present results from two randomized studies on X, demonstrating that feed interventions can reduce affective polarization and improve well-being.
 I then present a general paradigm for embedding societal values into algorithms, enabling user agency through customizable feed ranking.
 By translating social science constructs into real-time AI systems, I show how platform design can support healthier information ecosystems.

-π£οΈ 2:00 β 3:00 PM | Panel Discussion: Yutong Zhang.
+π£οΈ 2:15 β 3:00 PM | Panel Discussion: Yutong Zhang, Angel Hsing-Chi Hwang, Kiran Garimella.

 β 3:25 β 3:45 PM | Coffee Break

-π 3:45 β 4:30 PM | Paper Session IV (Theme TBA): Three full papers, 15 min each, incl.
-Q&A.
+π 3:45 β 4:30 PM | Paper Session IV (Influence & Cross-Lingual Threats): Four full papers, 11 minutes each, including Q/A.

-π‘ 4:45 β 5:00 PM | Research Discussion
+π‘ 4:30 β 5:00 PM | Synthesis & Research Discussion

 π 5:00 β 5:30 PM | Closing Remarks